 Benefits of Bonding

 Bonding is the easiest and least costly dental cosmetic procedures.
 It is usually done in a single visit unless you have several teeth that need to be corrected.
-Compared to crowns and veneers, it is also better for your tooth health as it requires the least amount of enamel to be filed.
+Compared to dental crowns and dental veneers, it is also better for your tooth health as it requires the least amount of enamel to be filed.
 Also, the use of anesthesia is generally not required.

 Limitations of Bonding